1jour1vin

 generous

-"Beautiful sweet cherries on the attack, then the tannins assert themselves seriously in the generous mouthfeel of this appellation.
-The winemaker has really succeeded with this wine, the tannins are well balanced.
-Beautiful blood orange acidity in the generous finish.
-Drink now or keep."
+“Beautiful, sweet cherries on the palate, followed by tannins that really come through in the full-bodied mouthfeel of this appellation.
+The winemaker has truly succeeded with this wine; the tannins are perfectly balanced.
+A lovely blood-orange acidity rounds out the generous finish.
+Drink now or cellar.”
 (James Suckling 2022)

 Rated site